Chart Color Schemes

 In terms of cultural diversity, Miami records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Miami's cultural diversity is above average, with 10.1% speaking a language other than English at home and 23.9% born overseas.
-Christianity is the predominant religion in Miami, comprising 43.7% of its population.
-Notably, Judaism is overrepresented compared to the rest of Queensland, making up 0.4% of Miami's population.
+Christianity is the dominant religion in Miami, comprising 43.7% of its population.
+Notably, Judaism is overrepresented in Miami compared to the rest of Queensland, making up 0.4% versus 0.1%.

 Frequently Asked Questions - Diversity